120+

 The most comprehensive paid media dataset ever built for travel.
 We're talking anonymized performance data from 120+ global travel brands, across tens of millions in ad spend, calibrated specifically for the travel purchase journey.
 It's based on full-year 2025 figures, a clean, stable baseline that makes your own numbers actually mean something.

-WEBINAR · MAY 21st, 2026
+FREE DOWNLOAD · MAY 2026

-You'll also receive Propellic's NavLog, bi-weekly travel
+You’ll also receive Propell ic’s NavLog,

-marketing intelligence.
+bi-weekly travel marketing intelligence.
 Unsubscribe anytime.

 Short-term goals.
 Long-term ambitions.
 Let’s exceed them both